raditya1117/HoneyBadger/python-errors/article.md

     print("Great seeing you here.")
 IndentationError: unexpected indent
 ```
-Hence, it is important to keep same indentation for every statement in a code block.

 ### Tab error

 TabError is a specific indentation error caused by mixing tabs and spaces to indent code blocks.
 For instance, you can indent a statement by the same distance using four spaces or one tab.
 Visually, it looks the same.
-However, if you indent a statement in a code block using tab and another using four spaces, the program will run into `TabError` with the message `TabError: inconsistent use of tabs and spaces in indentation`, as shown in the following example:
+However, if you indent a statement in a code block using tab and another using four spaces, the program will run into `TabError` with the error message `TabError: inconsistent use of tabs and spaces in indentation`, as shown in the following example:

 ```py
 def say_hello(name):